culanomeara/adventureswithwood/README.md

 [Back to top](<#contents>)

 ### Delete Project or Post

-A user can delete their project or post easily from the relevannt list page or details page.
+A user can delete their project or post easily from the relevant list page or details page.
 This option is only visible to the author of the project or post.
 If a user clicks on delete, a delete confirmation is displayed seeking confirmation from the user for deletion.
 The user has the option to cancel the delete by clicking the cancel button or to confirm deletion by clicking the delete button.
 If the user clicks the cancel button the user is reverted back to the previous page.
 If the user clicks the delete button the project/post is deleted from the database and the page is refreshed showing it removed from the list.

 - Delete Option